websauna/websauna/docs/source/narrative/view/views.rst

 Context sensitive views
 -----------------------

 If you are using :term:`traversal` views take an additional ``context`` argument which is an instance of :py:class:`websauna.system.core.traversal.Resource`.
 The :term:`router` resolves a view with most accurate context class match, so if you want to override any stock views, subclass them and change context to your own resource class.
-Websauna provides :py:func:`websauna.viewconfig.view_overrides` decorator which helps here.
+Websauna provides :py:func:`websauna.system.core.viewconfig.view_overrides` decorator which helps here.

 Example how to get a custom listing view for the :term:`admin` of ``Review`` model.